 Welcome to Whole Genome Searcher!

 Whole Genome Sequencing (WGS) captures all DNA fragments (“reads”) present in a biological sample.
-If this sample is human, most of these reads will be human and used to assemble the human chromosomes.
-If a whole genome sequence is available, it is possible to extract far more medical information than just the inheritable chromosomes.
+If this sample is human, most of these reads will be human and may be used to assemble the human chromosomes.
+However, if a whole genome sequence is available, it is possible to extract far more information than just the inheritable chromosomes.

-Usually, bacterial, viral, or fungal DNA is present too, but this data is not often used clinically.
-These unused reads can offer valuable diagnostic insights, also depending on where the sample came from:
+Usually, bacterial, viral, or fungal DNA is present too, but this data is not often used.
+These unused reads can offer valuable insights, also depending on where the sample came from:

 - Intestinal or oral samples may reveal microbiome imbalances (i.e. which bacteria were present?)

-- Blood samples may uncover circulating pathogens (i.e. viruses)
+- Blood samples may uncover circulating pathogens (i.e. viruses, bacteria)

-Additionally, blood can contain cell-free DNA (cfDNA), released by dying (f.e. cancer) cells.
-Analyzing cfDNA may therefore help search for cancer-associated mutations and better understand disease progression.
+Additionally, blood can contain cell-free DNA (cfDNA), released by dying cells.
+Analyzing cfDNA may therefore help search for somatic mutations.

-If you have a .bam (or .fastQ) file, you can upload it in this tool straight-away.
+If you have a .bam (or .fastQ) file, you can upload it in this tool.
+The tool is being tested and is at present not meant for diagnosis.
 If you do not have a sequence (.bam) file available, you can order a sequence at a sequencing service.
 Please note that there are cost associated with the test and it may take at least a few weeks for the results to become available.

 Privacy First — Your Data Is Never Stored